 Every Sense of Adventure guest receives an itinerary-specific pre-departure briefing covering packing, health, visas, and everything else.
 Contact us to book your Kenya safari.

-Frequently Asked Questions — Kenya Safari Packing
+Frequently Asked Questions — Kenya Safari Packing List

 Do I need to wear khaki and olive on safari?